Here are my top 10 kitchen organizing tips that will create your dream kitchen.

 9. End the Corner Torture

-A simple and easy solution for that is to place turntables on your corners, making it super simple to grab whatever you need.
-You can also see what you have better so you will not buy doubles when you are grocery shopping.
+A simple and easy solution is to place turntables on your corners, making it super simple to grab whatever you need.
+You can also see better what you already have, avoiding buying doubles when you are grocery shopping.

 10. Use Uniform Containers

 This is a great way to turn even the smallest cabinet into a functional and beautiful pantry.
-Remove all of the store packagings from your dried goods, beans, grains, and pasta and use uniform containers to store them.
+Remove all store packagings from your dried goods, beans, grains, and pasta, and use uniform containers to store them.

 Add cute labels to finish up the kitchen organizing project.